ararrocks/yaml-file-renamer/README.md

 copy "yaml-file-rename" folder (the one with main.js and manifest.json) into your plugins folder. activate in settings after restart

 # using
+- Set the folder you want the setting to take effect in.
+You can have multiple settings for different folders.
 - Define settings with placeholder values in curly brackets {YAML-Property}
 - You can add all file-name legal characters as well.
 - {date} fields need a format set in (): {date(YYYY-MM-DD)}